The top-ranked USC women's sand volleyball team extended its winning streak to 11 straight matches

 The Women of Troy face Pacific in their first road dual match of the season.

-Andrew Fuller is in his second season as an assistant coach with the USC women's sand volleyball team.
+Andrew Fuller is in his third season as an assistant coach with the USC women's sand volleyball team.

 In the summer of 2013, he was a coach with the USA Beach Volleyball National Team, aiding Lauren Fendrick (his wife) and Brittany Hochevar on the FIVB Tour (they placed fifth at the FIVB World Championships) and AVP Tour (they ended up ranked as the AVP's No. 1 team).